thomash-acinq/bolts/12-offer-encoding.md

 SHA256(SHA256(`tag`) || SHA256(`tag`) || `msg`), and SIG(`tag`,`msg`,`key`)
 as the signature of H(`tag`,`msg`) using `key`.

-Each form is signed using one or more TLV signature elements; TLV types 240 through 1000 are considered signature elements.
-For these the tag is "lightning" || `messagename` || `fieldname`, and `msg` is the Merkle-root; "lightning" is the literal 9-byte ASCII string, `messagename` is the name of the TLV stream being signed (i.e. "offer", "invoice_request" or "invoice") and the `fieldname` is the TLV field containing the signature (e.g. "signature" or "payer_signature").
+Each form is signed using one or more *signature TLV elements*: TLV types 240 through 1000.
+For these the tag is "lightning" || `messagename` || `fieldname`, and `msg` is the Merkle-root; "lightning" is the literal 9-byte ASCII string, `messagename` is the name of the TLV stream being signed (i.e. "offer", "invoice_request" or "invoice") and the `fieldname` is the TLV field containing the signature (e.g. "signature" or "refund_signature").

 The formulation of the Merkle tree is similar to that proposed in [BIP-taproot], with each TLV leaf paired with a nonce leaf to avoid